-GAAP .
+GAAP.
 Generally Accepted Accounting Principles.
-Guidelines and rules for use by accountants in preparing financial statements.
+These principles are guidelines and rules for use by accountants in preparing financial statements.

 General Obligation (GO) Bond.
 A bond that is secured by the full faith and credit of the Authority.
 The GCRTA pledges to utilize its taxing power (almost always Sales Tax proceeds) to pay debt service.